Is post-editing distance the same as translation quality? What about post-editing effort?

 are in a position to get ModelFront custom risk prediction models for more metrics and more use cases.

 When integrating a risk prediction model into a production application, it's important to consider application-specific business logic.
 For example, in a marketplace, certain products, text fields and locales have a higher impact on conversions and total sales, so the risk threshold should be adjusted accordingly.

 When aggregating segment-level metrics into project-, corpus- or engine-level metrics, it's important to consider length-weighting the segments.
 For example, bad translations of longer segments require more post-editing effort.
-The aggregate quality score in the ModelFront console is weighted by the length of the original source text.
+In the ModelFront console, the aggregate, evaluation-level quality score is weighted by the length of the original source text.